jordanf2001/brain-dynamics-psilocybin/README.md

 **Figure:** Z-scored ROI time-series heatmap from the pilot run.
 Rows correspond to ROIs and columns correspond to time points.

+This heatmap verifies that ROI time-series extraction produced a usable matrix for downstream FC/dFC analysis.

 #### Static FC Matrix